handsomefencer/unstoppable/README.md

 ## Greenfielding a fully dockerized Rails application:

-1) Create a directory with the name of your app and change into it like so:
+1) Create a directory with the name of your app and change into it:

 ```bash
 $ mkdir -p sooperdooper